Tomella/elvis-placenames/documentation/runbook.md

 ### Infrastructure and network design

-1 x AWS EC2 t2.micro instance, 1 core, 1 GB RAM, 8 GB SSD
+1 shared AWS EC2 t2.medium instance, 2 cores, 4 GB RAM, 20 GB SSD.
+Runs as a virtual domain in a seperate directory.
 Ports open on 80 (HTTP), 443 (HTTPS unused) and 22 (SSH) SSH access controlled by PEM, ask the product owners for details if you are entitled to access.
 An AWS elastic IP for public access
 DNS entry pointing at the elastic IP

-As of writing the DEV instance has been spun down while the PROD instance is [here](http://elevation.fsdf.org.au)
+As of writing the DEV instance is [here](http://placenames.geospeedster.com) while the PROD instance will be [here](http://placenames.fsdf.org.au)

 It is expected that the DEV instance will be taken over by someone else but is currently routed through my (Larry Hill's) DNS when active while the PROD instance is managed indirectly by the product owner.